 Anti-nuclear antibodies are abnormal proteins that can be present in the blood if an individual has lupus.
 The doctor will want to see if the blood has these proteins to rule out lupus.

 A doctor can develop other possible causes for extreme fatigue, like anemia, by examining an individual’s blood count.

 An erythrocyte sedimentation rate test measures how quickly red blood cells fall to the bottom of a test tube.
 In individuals with a rheumatic disease like rheumatoid arthritis, the sedimentation rate is higher.
 The red blood cells fall quickly to the bottom.
 This suggests that there is inflammation in the body.

 Rheumatoid factor – RF test

-For individuals with an inflammatory condition like rheumatoid arthritis, a higher level of the rheumatoid factor can be identified in the blood.
+For individuals with an inflammatory condition like rheumatoid arthritis, a higher level of rheumatoid factor can be identified in the blood.
 A higher level of RF does not guarantee that the pain is caused by rheumatoid arthritis, but doing an RF test will help the doctor explore a possible RA diagnosis.

 Thyroid tests will help a doctor rule out thyroid problems.

 Final Note Fibromyalgia Diagnosis